connectrpc/examples-es/vue/README.md

 ### `npm install`
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.